Vidmaster/cybr8420-group4/CodeAnalysis.md

 ## Project Board

-The team project board for this assignment is located at https://github.com/Vidmaster/cybr8420-group4/projects/5
+The team project board for this assignment is located at https://github.com/Vidmaster/cybr8420-group4/projects/5.
+The majority of our collaboration, review, and discussion took place on Slack and Zoom.

 ## Teamwork Reflection